frepps/ADML/ARCHITECTURE.md

 1. **`parseValue(value: string): any`**
    - Converts string values to appropriate types
-   - Handles: booleans, numbers, strings
+   - Priority: booleans → numbers → strings
    - Called for all leaf values in the parse tree

 2. **`parseArray(lines: string[], startIndex: number)`**